Angelrbr/Transporte-Alba-Rebuffo/README.md

 ## Version 1
 The page only contains HTML and CSS files.
 Next versions will include animations and the integration of Bootstrap for a better visual experience.

+## Version 2
+The page now contains styles made with Bootstrap.